noahnkr/portfolio-site/public/posts/logistic-regression.md

 ## Optimization

-There’s no closed-form solution for $W^*$, so we **gradient descent** again to find the optimal weights.
+There’s no closed-form solution for $W^*$, so we use **gradient descent** again to find the optimal weights.
 The gradient of the loss with respect to the weights is surprisingly clean:

 $$
 \nabla_W J(W) = X^T(\hat{Y} - Y)